 - 1 Tablespoon lime juice

 - 1-2 teaspoons coconut milk add more for thinner icing

 - ½ cup powdered sugar

-- First add the butter, ½ cup sugar, and lime zest to a bowl and cream together until light and fluffy, about 1 minute.
+- First add the butter, ½ cup sugar, and lime zest to a bowl and cream together until light and fluffy, about 2 minutes.
 Then, add in the lime juice, dried coconut, coconut extract, and ground flaxseed and mix together for another 30 seconds.

-- Next, add in sifted flour, baking powder, and baking soda to the mixing bowl.
+- Next, add the sifted flour, baking powder, and baking soda to the mixing bowl.
 Make sure to add the flour first and then mix the baking powder and baking soda into the flour before mixing.
 Then, mix together until a smooth and thick cookie batter forms.
 Do not overmix or else you will form too much gluten and the cookies will not spread as much and be tough.

 - Add the bowl of cookie dough to the fridge, cover, and let chill for 30 minutes- 1 hour.